|

 To rename the asset, do the steps below:

-On the asset detail page, click and select Rename asset.
+On the asset detail page, click

 Enter the asset name in the dialog box and click Save.